Photography

 The DX lenses I have are as follows:

-- AF-S Nikkor 35mm F1.8G
+- AF-S Nikkor 35mm f/1.8G

-- AF-S Nikkor 18-55mm F3.5-5.6G
+- AF-S Nikkor 18-55mm f/3.5-5.6G

-- AF-S Nikkor 55-300mm F4.5-5.6
+- AF-S Nikkor 55-300mm f/4.5-5.6

-- Tamron 18-270mm F3.5-6.3 Di II VC PZD
+- Tamron 18-270mm f/3.5-6.3 Di II VC PZD

-- Tamron 10-24mm F4.5-6.3 Di II VC PZD
+- Tamron 10-24mm f/4.5-6.3 Di II VC PZD

 Olympus Tough TG-3

 On snorkelling holidays I occasionally bought disposable underwater cameras, but was disappointed with the quality of the photos.
 Rather than buying an expensive underwater enclosure for one of my cameras, I decided to get a dedicated underwater point & shoot camera, and I decided on the Olympus Tough TG-3.
-It is a brilliant little camera with an aperture of F2.0, and is waterproof to 10m, and can be dropped from 2m apparently, and left in the sand on the beach.
-If used in the sunshine you need to stop it down, as the maximum shutter speed is 1/2000s, and at F2.0 you will overexpose your photos.
+It is a brilliant little camera with an aperture of f/2.0, and is waterproof to 10m, and can be dropped from 2m apparently, and left in the sand on the beach.
+If used in the sunshine you need to stop it down, as the maximum shutter speed is 1/2000s, and at f/2.0 you will overexpose your photos.

 Nikon D750

 I subsequently bought the 18-35mm lens for wide angles, and the 24-85mm for a standard zoom lens where I don’t need extended zoom.
+The f/4.0 range of lenses would also be a nice addition to my collection.

 The FX lenses I have currently are as follows:

-- AF-S Nikkor 50mm F1.8G
+- AF-S Nikkor 50mm f/1.8G

-- AF-S Nikkor 28-300 F3.5-5.6G
+- AF-S Nikkor 28-300 f/3.5-5.6G ED

-- AF-S Nikkor 24-85mm F3.5-4.5G
+- AF-S Nikkor 24-85mm f/3.5-4.5G ED

-- AF-S Nikkor 18-35mm F3.5-4.5G
+- AF-S Nikkor 18-35mm f/3.5-4.5G ED

-- Tamron 150-600mm F5-6.3 Di VC USD
+- Tamron 150-600mm f/5-6.3 Di VC USD

 Insta360

-To create the cylindrical panoramas on my Panoramas page, I took a number of overlapping photos along a horizontal plane and then stitched them together.
-See Panoramas below for more info.
+To create the cylindrical panoramas on my Panoramas page, I took a number of overlapping photos along a horizontal plane and then stitched them together (see Panoramas above below for more info).
 For capturing 360° spherical panoramas, I used to rely on the PhotoSphere feature in my Samsung phone’s camera, but sadly Samsung removed that functionality.
 Although it was a painful process, I preferred it to nothing.
-Dedicated 360° cameras have been around for a while now (as of 2024), and the quality, features, phone app and desktop software have matured to the point that they produce good quality photos and video, but still obviously not as good as taking separate photos with a DSLR and stitching them together.

 After reviewing various makes and models I decided to get myself an Insta360 camera, which captures an 8K image, although this is spread around the full 360 degrees.
 The camera has a great phone app and desktop software, Insta360 Studio, which allows you to produce some creative images and video.